-To build scenes for Decentraland you will need to install the Command Line Interface (CLI).
+To build scenes for Decentraland you an either use

-The CLI allows you to compile and preview your scene in an “off-chain” development environment.
-After testing your scene locally, you can use the CLI to upload your content to the content server, linking it with your LAND.
+Both tools allow you to compile and preview your scene in an “off-chain” development environment.
+After testing your scene locally, you can upload your content to the content server, linking it with your LAND.

-Please note: Currently, the Decentraland SDK (bundled with the CLI installation) only supports TypeScript.
+Please note: Currently, the Decentraland SDK only supports TypeScript.

 The Decentraland CLI is distributed via npm.